Non-Surgical Disc Treatment

 What is Decompression?

-In the world of chiropractic health care, spinal decompression is promoted as the latest technology to relieve back pain caused by compressed or degenerative discs.
+In the world of non-surgical spine care, spinal decompression is promoted as the latest technology to relieve back pain caused by various disc problems.
 This procedure is called nonsurgical decompression therapy (as opposed to surgical spinal decompression, such as laminectomy and microdiscectomy).
 Decompression therapy is different from conventional traction because it alternates between stretching and relaxation.
 The relaxation stage tricks your body into staying relaxed and therefore maximizes the load and the effectiveness of the treatment.
 Decompression tables allow your doctor to target your treatments area in three different dimensions allowing doctors to target their treatment by isolating specific spinal discs.
 It is completely customizable and personalized to each individual.

 Does it really work?